 Parenthood and persistent gender inequalities are intricately linked.
 After their first child, women reduce their labor supply and instead spend more time on child care and household responsibilities.
 Meanwhile, men's labor market trajectories are largely unaffected.
-This pattern is the main explanation for the remaining gender wage gap (e.g. Kleven, Landais, & Søgaard (2019); Ejrnaes & Kunze (2013)).
-While this divergence is well documented, it is poorly understood.
-As standard economic incentives appear to play a muted role in time-allocation upon parenthood (Kleven et al. (2019); Daly & Groes (2017)), another potential explanation is that of gender identity.
-This concept has been used to explain women's labor supply (e.g. Fernandez, Fogli, & Olivetti (2004); Fernandez & Fogli (2009); Olivetti, Patacchini, & Zenou (2020)) but less attention has been paid to the role gender identity plays upon parenthood.
-To improve the understanding of the striking gender gaps following parenthood, I investigate which factors that influence time allocation within the household, in particular the use of parental leave.
+This pattern is the main explanation for the remaining gender wage gap (e.g. Kleven, Landais, & Søgaard (2019); Lundborg et al. (2017); Ejrnaes & Kunze (2013)).
+To alleviate the cost associated with motherhood, most high- and middle-income countries have implemented some paid maternity leave.
+While policy design varies across counties, their effectiveness in closing gender gaps in the labor market has been put into question (e.g. Ginja et al. (2020); Dahl et al. (2016); Canaan (2022)).
+An expansion of parental leave in Denmark allows me to investigate the drivers of gender inequality around parenthood.

-To understand this divergence, I exploit an unexpected and rapid institutional change in Denmark.
-In 2002, a parental leave reform improved the economic compensation new parents received while on leave, effectively increasing the leave duration.
-At the same time, policy makers removed two weeks of earmarked leave specifically allocated to fathers.
+To understand the role of generous parental leave policies in reducing or reinforcing gender inequality, I exploit an unexpected and rapid institutional change in Denmark.
+In 2002, a parental leave reform improved new parents' economic compensation while on leave, effectively increasing the leave duration.
+At the same time, policymakers removed two weeks of earmarked leave specifically allocated to fathers.
 With the reform, the household could decide how to distribute the extended parental leave within the couple.
 I ask which factors influence take-up.
 My analysis is two-fold.
 First, I evaluate the reform effect on leave duration for the universe of eligible parents and investigate the role of relative earnings within couples in the 18-month window surrounding the implementation date.
+I follow these parents for 5 years and show the dynamic effects on their earnings.
 Second, I evaluate how leave behavior is affected by family behavior.
 I investigate inter-generational spillover in time allocation.
 I do this by linking historical information on maternal labor supply for women in the reform window.
 Further, I identify sisters who have a child after the reform and investigate peer effects on leave duration.